JereKuusela/valheim-item_stand_all_items/publish/README.md

 The legacy attaching uses the first children.
 This means the whole is never returned but the attached item may miss some parts of the model.

 # Changelog

+- v1.11
+	- Adds a new setting `Mode` to set which items are allowed.
+	- Improves performance.
+	- Fixes `Custom transformations` rotations not being degrees.
+	- Fixes compatibility issue with Better Wards mod.
+	- Fixes the black screen.

 - v1.10
 	- Fixes version 1.9 resetting the config.